 Atorvastatin (Lipitor) Exposed

-Atorvastatin, marketed as Lipitor, is one of the most widely prescribed statin drugs, yet its purported benefits are grossly overstated while its dangers are systematically concealed by the pharmaceutical industry.
-Statins like atorvastatin function as HMG-CoA reductase inhibitors, artificially blocking cholesterol synthesis.
-However, cholesterol is a vital molecule required for hormone production, cell membrane integrity, and brain function.
+Atorvastatin, marketed as Lipitor, is one of the most widely prescribed statin drugs, yet its purported benefits are overstated while its dangers are concealed by the pharmaceutical industry.
+Cholesterol is a vital molecule required for hormone production, cell membrane integrity, and brain function.
 Lowering cholesterol pharmacologically rarely addresses the root cause of cardiovascular risk—chronic inflammation, oxidative stress, and poor diet.
 Instead, statin drugs deplete coenzyme Q10 (CoQ10), a critical mitochondrial nutrient, leading to muscle pain, weakness, cognitive decline, and increased risk of diabetes and heart failure.
-The mainstream narrative that high cholesterol is a disease is a fabrication designed to sell lifelong, high-profit drugs that provide no real benefit and cause widespread harm.

 Documented Adverse Effects